FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/c_st_serverConfiguration/t_st_serverConfigurationFiles.md

 6. Click **Upload**.
 7. Restart the `admind` service in order to apply the configuration changes.

-In cluster deployment, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> will upload the selected files to the respective Server and copy the files to all the other Servers.
+In cluster deployment, {{< SecureTransport/componentshortname  >}} will upload the selected files to the respective Server and copy the files to all the other Servers.
 However, the Server nodes will load the updated configuration after a restart of the `admind` service on each.
-You can apply that same procedure to update configuration files across <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edges.
+You can apply that same procedure to update configuration files across {{< SecureTransport/componentshortname  >}} Edges.

 **Notes:**